julieqiu/exp/librarianx/doc/config.md

 ## Migration from Old System

 The old system used flags and `.repo-metadata.json` files.
-The new system uses `.librarian.yaml` files for all configuration.
+The new system uses a single `librarian.yaml` file for all configuration.

 **Old system:**